I've helpfully put together a FAQ (frequently answered questions) from all the questions I've been asked so far, both silly and well, less silly. :)

 7a.
 Don's ears, but my nose.

 7b.
 A hairy back and shoulders (will disappear).
-I'm blaming Don's family for
+I'm blaming Don's family for that one!

 7c.
 He yawns and stretches like his dad, but snores like his mum.